BLCM/BLCMods/Borderlands 2 mods/Freya/CHARACTER/ZER0/readme.md

 ## Spectre (Decepti0n)

 Action Skill.
 Press F to create a holographic decoy and gain adaptive armor for a few seconds.
-The longer you are invisible the more damage your attacks deal, ending the invisibility sooner by meleeing your enemy results in a shoter Spectre cooldown.
+The longer you are invisible the more damage your attacks deal, ending the invisibility sooner by meleeing your enemy results in a shorter Spectre cooldown.

 ## Deadeye (Sniping)